isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2007-04-01-post-BiblioAsia Apr 2007.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-3/issue1/apr-2007/director-column">Director's Column</a>

+<a style="text-decoration: none; font-weight: bold;" href="/vol-3/issue1/apr-2007/storm-shuang-lin/">Storm in Shuang Lin</a>
-**Storm in Shuang Lin**<br>Shuang Lin Monastery was once used as a training ground for people who volunteered their services at the Burma Road, which served as a supply route during the Sino-Japanese War in the 1930s.
+<br>Shuang Lin Monastery was once used as a training ground for people who volunteered their services at the Burma Road, which served as a supply route during the Sino-Japanese War in the 1930s.
 The monastery had a great impact on the lives of two men: Wu Hui Min, volunteer for the war effort, and Venerable Pu Liang, the abbot of the monastery. [(PDF)](/files/pdf/vol-3/issue-1/v3-issue1_ShuangLinStorm.pdf)

 **Educating Malayan Gentlemen**<br>The early part of the 20th century saw a conservative shift towards the teaching of English to native subjects.
 This was contrary to the 19th century when the teaching of English was seen as an imperative civilising force – a tool for the enlightenment of the savage barbarians that the British ruled over in their colonies.